OBV Oscillator: Read Volume Momentum Like Smart Money

 What is the OBV Oscillator Indicator?

-What you get is a line that tells you:
+What this line tells you:

 - Above zero: More buying pressure than usual (smart money accumulating)